IUI (Intra-uterine insemination) is a fertility treatment that involves placing motile sperm inside the uterus close to

-IUI is suitable when women do not have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
+IUI is suitable when women don’t have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
 IUI is also used for donor sperm treatments.

 How does IUI work?

 For those who don’t ovulate, before commencing treatment an ultrasound scan is carried out.
 Providing this is normal your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles (eggs grow in follicles).

 A week after you start the fertility drugs another scan is carried out to check how many follicles are growing.
-We are aiming for a maximum of 2 large follicles and no more than 2 smaller.
+We’re aiming for a maximum of 2 large follicles and no more than 2 smaller.
 If your scan shows this, a final injection of a different hormone is required that causes ovulation 34–40 hours later.
 Insemination will be timed to coincide with this.

 The insemination is done using a fine catheter that is passed into your uterus through the cervix.
 The washed, prepared sperm is then injected slowly using a syringe.
 The procedure itself only takes a few minutes.
 You can do a home pregnancy test 2 weeks after IUI.

 What are the IUI success rates?

 Pregnancy rates for IUI using a partner’s sperm are around 15% per treatment cycle.
-This is lower than with IVF/ICSI, as we are not able to be certain that fertilisation has taken place following insemination.
+This is lower than with IVF/ICSI, as we’re not able to be certain that fertilisation has taken place following insemination.
 For this reason IUI treatment is usually limited to 3 cycles of treatment before we recommend progressing to IVF.

 Pregnancy rates for IUI using donor sperm are around 25% per cycle.